 There is one final exception to the overall statute of limitations.
 When a surgeon leaves a sponge or other surgical instrument in the patient’s body, the plaintiff has one year after the discovery of the medical negligence to bring a medical malpractice lawsuit.

 For example, if a patient discovered that a surgeon left a sponge in her body six years after the surgery, she would have a year to file her personal injury lawsuit.
-If you have suffered an injury from malpractice, it is essential that you contact a skilled medical malpractice attorney as soon as possible.
+If you have suffered an injury from malpractice, it is essential that you contact a local medical malpractice attorney as soon as possible.

 At Smith Hulsey Law, our legal team has extensive experience representing clients who have been injured as a result of medical malpractice.
 We have the legal knowledge and network of expertise to help our clients understand the complete extent of their injuries.
 If you have suffered an injury due to a doctor’s negligence, we can help.
 Contact our Gainesville medical malpractice lawyers today to schedule your initial consultation.